albertpardo/42BCN-docs-minishell/apuntes_docs/8_lista_puebas_hacer_minishell_bash.md

 	yes the two exit result in different outputs
   ```
-- position of redirections in command string, it isn't common to many. basically the redir can be anywhere in the command. "echo >outfile hello <infile" would still take input from infile and output hello to outfile
+- position of redirections in command string, it isn't common to many. basically the redir can be anywhere in the command. `echo >outfile hello <infile` would still take input from infile and output hello to outfile

 - `Cat | cat << here | ls`